lmstewart88/python-actions-lab/README.md

 Bicep is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
 It provides concise syntax, reliable type safety, and support for code reuse.
 You can use Bicep instead of JSON to develop your Azure Resource Manager templates (ARM templates).
 Bicep syntax reduces that complexity and improves the development experience.

 ### Task 1 - Create the Bicep file
-First we need to create the bicep file that will define our infrastructure.
+First task is to create a bicep file to contain our code.

 Above the list of files on this page, use the Add file drop-down and click Create new file.